Process leaks identified during operation or downtime is a KPI utilized with the purpose of evaluating the reliability of the pipeline’s distribution system in the delivery of gas to paying households and private organizations.

 - Designing and applying rigorous prevention leak management techniques;

-- Assessing the compliance with statutory and regulatory requirements, related to frequency of inspections and prioritization and timing of leaks repairs;
+- Assessing the compliance with statutory and regulatory requirements, related to the frequency of inspections and prioritization and timing of leaks repairs;

 - Prioritizing the maintenance and possible replacement of pipes that features signs of structural fatigue;